Best Day Trips From Glasgow

 In just a short drive outside Scotland's largest city you can see:

 Glasgow is perfectly situated for those who want to visit Scotland's most popular tourist attractions.
-The amount of destinations within a day trip of Glasgow.
+There are a number of destinations within a day trip of Glasgow and Glasgow itself is growing in popularity for tourists which a good sign for those visiting our favourite city.
 The Scottish Highlands are less than an hour away from the city centre.
 This beautiful natural scenery starts at Loch Lomond, where many traditional Scottish songs are the focal point and a day trip here will show you why songs are written about Scotland.

 Not sure where to tour?